 Our History

 The Hood River Shelter began to fill a critical need in the Gorge community.
 In 2009, a Hood River resident without a home died on the streets from exposure.
-The then-pastor of Hood River Valley Christian Church brought together a community of people who each declared not in my town will people be dying of hypothermia on the streets of Hood River and the Hood River Warming Shelter, now Hood River Shelter Services, was born.
-The Shelter is open every-night during its yearly operations period from mid-November through mid-March.
+The then-pastor of Hood River Valley Christian Church brought together a community of people who each declared not in my town and the Hood River Warming Shelter was born.